chenaciousD/blabla/content/posts/2016-02-02---A Digital Workplace Collaboration Tool for Creativity.md

 ## The Ask

-A Series B-funded, touchscreen technology provider asked frog to translate its compelling technology capabilities into a collaboration product for the digital workplace.
+A Series B-funded, touchscreen technology component provider asked frog to translate its compelling technology capabilities into a digital collaboration product for the modern workplace.
+At the time Microsoft had just launched Surface Hub.
+Our client's technology had the capability to offer a radically more affordable alternative.

 ## What are the modes and types of collaboration?

-We started with the questions: how do teams collaborate? what collaboration use cases are most under-served?
-Based on primary qualitative resaerch, we identified 4 collaboration typologies and use cases to frame our opportunities.
-Each of these collaboration use cases required different types of features and interaction models.
+We started with two questions: how do teams collaborate? what types of collaboration are most under-served by existing solutions?

+We spent time observing teams across organizations of all sizes and types and based on this research, we identified four collaboration typologies and use cases to frame our brainstorming.

 <img src="/media/Sentons-Collaboration-Use-Cases.jpg" width="500" />

-We then translated our findings into a opportunity matrix to help frame our brainstorming and positioning.
+This opportunity matrix served as a useful frame to pull apart ouf concepts to create distinct concepts that were tailored for specific collaboration use cases.

 <img src="/media/Sentons-Use-Case-Framework.jpg" width="400" />

 ### Concepting for Collaboration

-From there, we created 3 conceptual directions, Concierge, Portal and Campfire - each different product directions designed for different collaboration use cases.
+From there, we created 3 conceptual directions, **Concierge, Portal and Campfire**.
 For each concept, we created sample positioning, sample customer types, and key signature features that created differentiation for that particular concept.

 <img src="/media/Sentons-Concept-Board.jpg" width="900" />

-Based on a down selection process, we identified Portal as the concept to move forward with and further refined/developed the interaction model, signature experiences, and industrial design.
-The project is still under development.
+Based on a down selection process, we identified Portal as the concept to move forward with and further refined/developed the interaction model, signature experiences, and industrial design. **This project is still under development.**